A Natural Choice for Your Next Meeting

-As the country’s first eco-planned community, Hilton Head Island takes meeting green to a whole new level.
-With dozens of beautiful stretches of pristine beaches and waters, over 60 miles of public pathways and trails for biking and walking, and thousands of acres of protected wildlife habitats, Hilton Head is already a nature lover’s paradise.
+Hilton Head Island, the country's first eco-planned community, sets a new standard for environmental sustainability.
+With dozens of beautiful stretches of pristine beaches and waters, over 60 miles of leisure pathways and trails for biking and walking, and thousands of acres of protected wildlife habitats, Hilton Head Island is already a nature lover’s paradise.

 Going Green Is Easy